iotserver24/codex/website/docs/features.md

 ## Getting Started

-1. **Download & Install**: Get CodeX from our official website
+1. **Download & Install**: Get Xibe AI from our official website
 2. **Choose Your Model**: Start with free models or configure premium ones
 3. **Import Your Project**: Import existing code or start a new project
 4. **Start Chatting**: Begin chatting with AI to get help with your code
-5. **Explore Features**: Discover all the powerful features CodeX offers
+5. **Explore Features**: Discover all the powerful features Xibe AI offers

 For detailed setup instructions, see our [Getting Started](getting-started) guide and [AI Models](models) documentation.